en0/PivotalPoker/README.md

     <dd>The publicly visible title of the game.</dd>

     <dt>total_pts</dt>
     <dd>The accumulated points for this game.
-This value is dirived by adding accepted votes from each hand together.</dd>
+This value is derived by adding accepted votes from each hand together.</dd>
 </dl>

-> State Definitions:
+> _State Definitions_
 > <dl>
 >    <dt>Open</dt>
 >    <dd>No hands are currently in play and new users can join at any time.</dd>